Introduction to Ecological Statistics and Modeling

 Module 2: Normal Populations

-• Use the Central Limit Theorem to determine the sampling distribution
+• Apply the Central Limit Theorem to determine sampling distributions.

-• Demonstrate the ability to calculate confidence intervals and p-values
+• Calculate confidence intervals and p-values for statistical analyses.

-• Compare populations statistically using one- and two-sample t-tests
+• Conduct one- and two-sample t-tests to statistically compare populations.

 Module 3: Nonparametric Tests

-• Demonstrate the ability to conduct hypothesis testing using nonparametric tests
+• Demonstrate the ability to conduct hypothesis testing and compare groups using nonparametric tests

-• Understand the difference between sampling with and without replacement
+• Explain the difference between sampling with and without replacement

 Module 4: Simple Linear Regression